Student Video Contest Guidelines 2012

 Each video must answer the following questions in a two-minute presentation:

-- Target: What Clark School building, and what specific aspect of that building’s energy consumption, does your solution target?
+- Target: What Clark School building, and what specific aspect of that building’s energy consumption, does your solar energy solution target?
 (More than one building may be targeted.)

-- Method: How would you minimize the targeted building’s power consumption?
+- Method: How would you minimize the targeted building’s power consumption using solar energy?
 Describe the technology that you would use to reduce consumption, including as appropriate the role of people who manage and work in the building.

 - Local Impact: Based on your best estimates, what would be the cost of implementing your solution and how much energy consumption would your solution achieve during one year of implementation?